jmanuel1/personal-website/_drafts/the-uses-of-selenium.md

 # The Uses of Selenium

-Selenium is a tool that helps you interact with a web browser programatically.
+Selenium is a tool that helps you interact with a web browser programmatically.
-With Selenium, you can do things like loading a website, simulating clicks, and automating filling of forms.
+With Selenium, you can do things like loading a website, simulating clicks, and automating the filling of forms.
 The power of Selenium is often used for automation and cross-browser testing.
 In the words of the [Selenium website](https://www.seleniumhq.org):

-> *Selenium automates browsers.* ...What you do with that power is entirely up
+> *Selenium automates browsers.* ...
+What you do with that power is entirely up
 > to you.

 ## Automating mundane tasks